Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Diagnosis of arterial syndrome in cervical osteochondrosis

-What methods are used to treat the disease
+What methods are used to treat the disease?

-1. Assign a course of vascular therapy.
+1. A course of vascular therapy is prescribed.

 2. The patient is prescribed therapeutic exercises.